Autumn is a perfect time to escape the City and explore the lush landscapes of the Ferguson Valley.

 As you drive into the region, you’ll be treated to expansive views of the picturesque rolling hills, vineyards, and a tranquil national park right on the doorstep.
 This is natural beauty at its best.
 Start your adventure in the quirky and fun Gnomesville.
 Always a hit with the little ones, nestled into the forest you’ll find a community of an estimated 10,000 garden gnomes hidden among the stunning natural bushland.
 Wander through the villages to see the playful gnomes in all shapes, sizes and poses!
 If you want to get involved, bring your own gnome to add to the ever-growing collection

 If you’re travelling along The Edge in spring, expect to see a stunning array of wildflowers, which are normally at their best from late September through to early November.
-If you’re on the hunt to find the best blooms, head to the Forest Path at Crooked Brook, a hidden gem providing easy access to an amazing area of natural bushland, with interpretive signage with all the information about the flora and fauna surrounding you.
+If you’re on the hunt to find the best blooms, head to the Forest Path at Crooked Brook, a hidden gem providing easy access to an amazing area of natural bushland, with interpretive signage on all the information about the flora and fauna surrounding you.

 Food and Drink